BMBIT-oss/PAI_WIKI/Home-Assistant.md

 Add new `pai` user in mosquitto for PAI to use.
 Check your mosquitto addon manual.

 Configure the addon config.
 All configuration parameters from [pai.conf.example](https://github.com/ParadoxAlarmInterface/pai/blob/master/config/pai.conf.example) should be supported even if they do not exist in the default configuration.
-Hass.io web UI wants configuration in yaml.
+Home Assistant web UI wants configuration in yaml.
 But our `pai.conf.example` is a python file.
 There may be differences in format.
 Make sure you understand what is YAML.

 Make sure you specify `MQTT_HOST` properly.
 If you use hass.io own mosquitto addon `core-mosquitto` should work. `127.0.0.1` or `localhost` will not work.